Avoid confusion about the upcoming general election. Here is a place to ask questions and get answers.

 - Go to the NJ state division of elections and then go to the bottom of the page and click on: Sign Up for Public Access

 - Fill out the requested information.
 If you registered to vote without providing a Driver’s License or SSN, you will have to select voter ID.
-For Morris County, voter registration numbers start with a letter followed by 10 numbers.
+For Morris County, voter registration numbers are nine numbers long.
 If you registered some years ago, the number on your voter registration is probably not valid any longer.
-You will have to call the County Clerk’s office (973) 285-6120 to get your new number.
+The MDC can provide you with your Voter ID if you complete this request form or call the County Clerk’s office (973) 285-6120 to get your new number.
 Put in the Voter ID number and complete the rest of the required information.

 - You will then receive an email from the state.
 Click on the link in the email and check to see that your registration has been completed.